 - If you want a larger serve look for dark chocolate, as it contains small amounts or no milk ingredients, which reduces the amount of lactose you consume

-- Avoid chocolates that contain inulin as this is a high FODMAP ingredient
+- Avoid chocolates that contain inulin or chicory root as this is a high FODMAP ingredient

 - Consider avoiding chocolate that contains dried fruit as this could increase your overall FODMAP load